 Tango Is a Feeling

-We often hear that steps are tango's "vocabulary."
-As the word suggests, steps serve as the medium through which music and emotions are expressed—just as words are tools for conveying thoughts.
-At its heart, however, tango is not about the steps themselves but what those steps express.
-As someone famously stated, "Tango is a feeling that is danced."
+We often hear that steps are tango’s “vocabulary.”
+Like words, steps are tools—a medium through which music and emotion find expression.
+At its core, tango is not about the steps themselves; it’s about what those steps express.
+As someone famously put it, “Tango is a feeling that is danced.”

-Defining feelings is no simple task; they encompass a vast range—sentiments, emotions, moods, daydreams, euphoria, sorrow, excitement, and even the elusive duende.
-Put simply, the experience of tango represents a unique state of mind.
-In this state, we feel most exuberant, creative, fluent, eloquent, and fulfilled.
-Yet this state of mind is ineffable and often beyond deliberate control.
-It may come unbidden, unpredictably, or not at all, even when we yearn for it.
-Nevertheless, anyone who has experienced it knows its power.
-For many of us, that feeling is what makes tango so addictive (see The Psychology in Tango).
+Defining feelings is no simple task.
+They span a vast spectrum—emotions, sentiments, moods, daydreams, euphoria, sorrow, excitement, and even the elusive duende.
+In essence, tango evokes a unique state of mind—one in which we feel most alive: exuberant, creative, fluent, eloquent, and fulfilled.
+Yet this state is often fleeting and elusive.
+It can arise unbidden, unpredictably—or not at all, even when we long for it.
+Still, anyone who has truly felt it knows its power.
+For many of us, that feeling is what makes tango so profoundly addictive (see The Psychology in Tango).

-One of tango’s most potent keys to evoking deep emotions is its music.
-High-quality tango music is indispensable to a profoundly satisfying experience.
-Music catalyzes our originality, imagination, and fluency on the dance floor.
-The most compelling tango music—characterized by lucid rhythms, evocative melodies, and profound sentiment—does much more than facilitate movement.
-It resonates deep within us, stirs our emotions, sets our moods, ignites creativity, and elevates us to an extraordinary state of mind.
+One of tango’s most potent keys to unlocking deep emotion is its music.
+High-quality tango music is essential for a truly satisfying experience.
+It awakens our imagination, frees our expression, and fuels our creativity on the dance floor.
+The most compelling music—marked by clear rhythms, evocative melodies, and emotional depth—does far more than provide structure.
+It resonates within us, stirs our soul, sets our mood, and elevates us into that rare, transformative state of mind.
 When we reflect on a memorable milonga, it is not the sequence of steps that lingers in our memory but the emotional resonance created by exquisite music and meaningful connections.

-While music is vital, it is not the sole creator of these emotions.
-The embrace is equally significant.
-Tango’s uniqueness lies largely in its embrace (see The Fourteenth Pitfall of a Tanguera).
-Contrary to what beginners may think, the embrace is not merely a frame or hold.
-It is the connection that unites us, the communication that links our hearts, the intimacy that comforts our souls, and the physical touch that sparks resonance and chemistry.
-The embrace fulfills profound human needs, providing connection, belonging, and a sense of completeness.
-It brings us back to the cradle of infancy—the nourishment and warmth of a mother’s chest, the support of a father’s arms, the safety of home.
-Tango reminds us that we are not at our best when alone but when together.
-In its truest form, tango is a longing for “home,” found in one another as we dance, becoming whole through unity.
-Without the embrace, tango loses its essence and becomes merely another dance.
+Yet music alone isn’t enough.
+The embrace is equally vital.
+Tango’s essence lies, perhaps most profoundly, in the embrace (see The Fourteenth Pitfall of a Tanguera).
+Contrary to what beginners may think, the embrace is not just a physical frame or hold.
+It is the connection that unites us, the communication that links our hearts, the intimacy that comforts our souls, and the physical touch that sparks chemistry.
+The embrace fulfills our profound needs, providing connection, belonging, and a sense of completeness.
+It brings us back to something primal and comforting—the warmth of a mother’s chest, the protection of a father’s arms, the cradle of infancy, the safety of home.
+Tango reminds us that we are not our best when we are alone, but when we are together.
+In its purest form, tango is a longing for “home,” found in one another as we dance, becoming whole through unity.
+Without the embrace, tango loses its soul and becomes just another dance.

-If you can see tango from this perspective, I guarantee you will experience a totally different dance—intimate, romantic, comforting, dreamy, soulful, and deeply satisfying (see Tango and Romanticism).
+If you can see tango from this perspective, I guarantee you will experience a completely different dance—intimate, romantic, comforting, dreamy, soulful, and deeply satisfying (see Tango and Romanticism).

 August 20, 2012